OpenBB-finance/OpenBB/website/content/bot/reference/discord/duedilligence/customer.md

 # customer

-Displays customers of the company.
+This command allows the user to display customers of the company using the given symbol.

 ### Usage